Targeted Quality Measurement of Health Care Providers: Framework

 \subsection{Notation}

-Let $i = 1, ..., I_p$ index the patients treated by practice $p = 1, ..., P$, and write $\boldsymbol{X}_{i} \in \mathbb{R}^K$ for the vector of $K$ observed covariates of each patient.
-For some $L \geq K$, put $\boldsymbol{x}^* \in \mathbb{R}^L$ for the target covariate profile.
-This profile can characterize different target populations; for example, the population of all patients across practices in the system, or the population of patients similar to an individual patient of interest.
-This profile summarizes the target population in terms of the means of its $K$ covariates ($L = K$), or more generally, represents it in terms of $L \geq K$ multidimensional moments or transformations of its covariates.
+Let $i = 1, ..., n$ index the patients across different practices and write $\boldsymbol{X}_{i} \in \mathbb{R}^K$ for their vector of $K$ observed covariates.
+Put $\boldsymbol{x}^*$ for the target covariate profile.
+This profile can characterize various target populations, such as the entire patient population across all practices or the subpopulation of patients similar to an individual patient of interest.
+The profile $\boldsymbol{x}^*$ summarizes the target population in terms of its covariate means, or more, more generally in terms of transformations $\widetilde{\boldsymbol{X}}_{i}$ of its covariates, such as higher moments.